10 Sep Understanding the Differences Between Branding, Brand Identity, and a Logo

 A logo can be an image, text, or shape (or the combination of the three) that is used to represent the name and the goal of a business.
 However, a logo is typically more than just that.
 A well-designed logo (and we don’t refer specifically to just the aesthetics here) can portray the brand’s core values and its message.

 A logo will help in the process of building an emotional connection with your audience, separating your brand from the competition.
 Because a logo is the first visual presentation of your brand, it needs to generate a great impression.
 Creating a logo is one of the first things that businesses do when it’s about to be launched to the market.
 To create a great logo, there are a few components to take into consideration.

-First, think about the colors that your logo will include.
-These, aside from being aesthetically pleasing to the eye, should be in line with your predesigned color palette.
-Checking out the psychology behind each color could be a good starting point if you haven’t decided on your color palette yet.
+First, think about the colours that your logo will include.
+These, aside from being aesthetically pleasing to the eye, should be in line with your predesigned colour palette.
+Checking out the psychology behind each colour could be a good starting point if you haven’t decided on your colour palette yet.

 Our Latest Posts

 - 10 Most Effective Search Engine Optimisation Tips and Techniques 2022 16/02/2022

 - How to Choose A Career: Web Development vs Mobile App Development 30/12/2021

 - Things To Do On New Year in Dubai 09/12/2021

 - 50th UAE National Day: Golden Jubilee 30/11/2021

 You can also include a tagline under a logo.
 A tagline is a short sentence or catchphrase that helps to clarify what your brand does and also to catch your audience’s attention.